 Dieing or dying – Which Is Grammatically Correct?

 It’s no secret that English can be a confusing language.
+Especially with similar words out there like who or whom.
 Even native speakers sometimes have trouble keeping up with all the different grammar rules.

 When it comes to the question of dieing vs dying: Dying is almost always the correct answer.
 However, in the right context, BOTH words can be correct.

 - “Dying” – The present participle form of the verb “to die,” which means death.

 - “Dieing” – The word dieing refers to forming sheet metal by cutting or stamping it.

 The spelling “dieing” is far from common.
 Unless you have experience working in a metal forging factory or have operated a die-cut machine, you likely were not aware of this meaning at all!
 If you can’t wrap your head around this spelling rule, then use our FREE spell checker instead!

 Takeaway: “Dying” refers to death.
 “Dieing” usually refers to forming of sheet metal.